AkandaAshraf/VirtualSoc/README.md

 Required packages:

-numpy, pandas, scipy, SALib, pathos, pyprind
+numpy, pandas, SciPy, SALib, pathos, PyPrind

 cupy and CUDA for the GPU version.